johnkary/johnkary.net/_posts/2009-12-01-how-to-upgrade-a-symfony-project-from-1-2-to-1-31-4.md

 #### Propel 1.3 to Propel 1.4

 [Propel][] ORM has also been updated to Propel 1.4 in Symfony 1.3/1.4.
-Check [Propel’s Documentation][] for any new changes.
+Check [Propel's Documentation][] for any new changes.

 * * * * *

 ### Step 5: Rebuild your models/forms/filters and clear the cache

-With all our code updated, it’s time to run the gauntlet of updating our forms, filters and models.
+With all our code updated, it's time to run the gauntlet of updating our forms, filters and models.

 {% highlight console %}
 php symfony doctrine:build --all-classes php symfony cache:clear